Short Eyes (1977)

 Onya once again Bill Lustig.
 The original Maniac is way better than I remember (I love it when that happens).
 Joe Spinell is so fucking great as the creepy yet charismatic serial killer Frank Zito.
 Frank has a variant of agalmatophilia where his mannequins have to have human scalps, hair included.
 I've gotta say this movie is also excellent like the remake and not one bit crap as speculated above.
 None of this is POV, so the 2012 version of Maniac is quite different but still very faithful to the original story.
 Joe Spinell should have been bigger than Jack Nicholson.
 The score is still in top 10 territory for me, onya Jay Chattaway.
 Maniac goes into to the Space Debris movie hall of fame!

 * Philippa Hawker was a critic and a sex/relationships columnist for The Age newspaper in Melbourne during the 90s or was it The Australian?
+I also think maybe she worked for Cinema Papers in the 80s (?).

 **I'm aware of the run-on sentences but hey I'm mentally rusty and it's a blog.